-As long as it’s executed at least fairly well, I’m a sucker for a sweet, sentimental story.
+As long as it’s executed at least fairly well, I’m a sucker for a sweet, sentimental story, or anything with just the right amount of too much melodrama.
 I have been for just about all of my adult life, I think.
 Asian action flicks, ghost stories and small, well-acted pictures with big, warm hearts; those all probably have the shortest distance to travel to get on my good side.

 Needless to say, Hearts Beat Loud worked for me.
 You cast Kiersey Clemons, Nick Offerman, Toni Collette, Ted Danson and Sasha Lane all in the same movie and make them persistently pleasant people, you’re not going to give me much to dislike.
 Oh, and there’s a welcoming looking bar that serves as the setting for some important moments.
-I’m a sucker for welcoming bars as well, fictional or otherwise.
+I can’t resist a welcoming bars as well, fictional or otherwise.

 Final Grade: A lovely little film that I’ll probably watch again before the year’s out.
 Again, I’m a sucker for this sort of thing.